 FOLLOW THESE STEPS TO APPLY FOR YOUR ORIGINAL LICENSE OR TO RENEW YOUR LICENSE OR PERMIT:

-- Go to Electronic Licensing.
+- Go here.
 Click on the appropriate activity.

 - When confirmation is received that the transaction has been completed, PRINT the confirmation screen for your records.